 It’s safe to say Miami is one of the best cities in the country, but our beloved Magic City is also surrounded by some absolutely stunning wilderness.
-From the sprawling paths of that lead to the heart of the Everglades to the more urban trails of Matheson Hammock Park, explore the great outdoors at these seven gorgeous spots, perfect for hikers of all levels.
-Oh and don’t forget to bring your camera with you cause these gorgeous trails serve some equally gorgeous views!
-Check them out:
+From the sprawling paths that lead to the heart of the Everglades to the more urban trails of Matheson Hammock Park, you can explore the great outdoors at these gorgeous spots, perfect for hikers of all levels.

 1. Shark Valley Trail, Everglades